 There must always be shadow.

 The dark things began to take shape, and before long Aila could make out beady yellow eyes staring back at her.
 "Heartless?!" she cried in alarm, backing away from the creatures.
+Shadow Heartless, to be precise.
+Of course, of course!
+This place was similar to the starting location in Kingdom Hearts; it had been on her mind earlier that day, hence a dream inspired by it!
+And a Kingdom Hearts dream meant Kingdom Hearts enemies.
 She turned and ran, only to find herself at the edge of the platform with nowhere to go.
 She spun back around, the Shadows moving in closer.
-"I think I liked it better when I had a crappy imagination," she said worriedly.
+"I think I liked it better when I had a crappy imagination," she muttered worriedly.

 She took another step back, her heal almost slipping off the edge.